 The esteemed author Stuart Nicholson has posted a wonderful essay chronicling the creative career of Tal Farlow, 1981 photos he took of Tal and Red Norvo and a lengthy and fascinating interview with Farlow on September 23, 1981.
 A rare treat that amplifies our knowledge of this singular artist.
 MICHAEL CUSCUNA, Jazz Record Producer, Special Consultant, Producer, and Reissue Director of Blue Note Records, Leading Discographer of Blue Note Records and three times Grammy winner.

 ‘Great interview Stuart!
-I will watch this now on Netflix,’ JACOB YOUNG, Guitarist, Composer and ECM Recording Artist.
+I will watch this now on Amazon,’ JACOB YOUNG, Guitarist, Composer and ECM Recording Artist.

 ‘I have shared this great Tal Interview with all my students,’ PROF/DR TOMMY SMITH, Saxophonist, Composer, Arranger, Artistic Director of Jazz, Royal Conservatoire of Scotland and The Scottish National Jazz Orchestra, ECM and Spartacus Recording Artist.

 ‘Keep this work up!‘ RAN BLAKE, Pianist, Composer, Recording Artist, Educator and Recipient of a MacArthur Genius Grant, former chair of the Contemporary Improvisation Department, New England Conservatory and currently faculty member at NEC